 Nurse Case Manager Certification

-You can earn your certification from one of several professional organizations.
+You can earn your certification from professional organizations such as the Commission for Case Manager Certification (CCM) and the American Nurses Credentialing Center (ANCC).
 The requirements for education, training, and clinical experience vary based on the certification, so it’s important to select the option that best aligns with your career goals.
-These organizations include:

 Who Employs Nurse Case Managers?